yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * This method would create a string consisting of a JSON document with all
+         * This method creates a string consisting of a JSON document with all
          * the necessary elements set from the HttpServletRequest request.
          *
          * @param request
          *            The HttpServletRequest
-         * @return the string containing the JSON document.
+         * @return The string containing the JSON document
          * @throws Exception
          *             If there is any error processing the request.
          */